Jelle Spoek

 Professional Identity

 In multidisciplinary teams, my calm, creative and unbiased nature enables me to listen, understand and bridge gaps among team members.
 I can translate abstract ideas into concrete concepts, develop quick prototypes and organise complex processes.
-At the same time, I need to challenge myself not to stay in familiar roles and to engage earlier, despite any uncertainties there may be in the process.
+At the same time, I sometimes need to challenge myself not to stay in familiar roles and to engage earlier, despite any uncertainties there may be in the process.

 In summary, I am a designer who seeks collaboration, merges diverse perspectives and explores unique possibilities from a structured, reflective approach to create meaningful designs.